- 1 2nd Training School for Early Career Researchers (TS4), Gothenburg 2017

 - Working with objects: measurements in 2D and 3D

-- Recording simple macros for batch processing: example 1
+- Recording simple macros for batch processing; from workflows to macros

-Day 3 ““Building Image Processing Workflows with CellProfiler”
+Day 3 “Building Image Processing Pipelines with CellProfiler”

-Day 4 “Choose your toolbox, code your workflow and Present your results”
+Day 4 “Choose your toolbox, Work on your data and Present your results”

 What is, and what is not included for trainees?